-Dr. Jens Korndörfer is Director of Worship, the Arts, and Organist at First Presbyterian Church in Atlanta, GA, and instructor for organ and harpsichord at Agnes Scott College.
+Dr. Jens Korndörfer is Director of Worship, the Arts, and Organist at First Presbyterian Church in Atlanta, GA, instructor for organ at Georgia State University, and instructor for organ and harpsichord at Agnes Scott College.

-In the past decade, he has given more than 200 concerts at major venues around the world, including Westminster Abbey in London, Notre Dame Cathedral and St. Sulpice in Paris, Chapel Royal in Versailles, Moscow Cathedral, Kaiser-Wilhelm-Gedächtniskirche in Berlin, the Münster in Ulm, the Domkirke in Oslo, St. Thomas Church Fifth Avenue in New York, Cathedral-Basilica in St. Louis, St. James Cathedral in Toronto, Suntory Hall and Metropolitan Art Space in Tokyo, Kyoto Concert Hall, Cultural Centre in Hong Kong, et.al.
+In the past decade, he has given more than 200 concerts at major venues around the world, including Westminster Abbey in London, Notre Dame Cathedral and St. Sulpice in Paris, Chapel Royal in Versailles, Moscow Cathedral, Berlin Cathedral, the Münster in Ulm, the Domkirke in Oslo, St. Thomas Church Fifth Avenue in New York, the Cathedral-Basilica in St. Louis, St. James Cathedral in Toronto, Suntory Hall and Metropolitan Art Space in Tokyo, Kyoto Concert Hall, the Cultural Centre in Hong Kong, et.al.

 He graduated with top-honors from the Conservatoire National Supérieur de Musique in Paris (Diploma in Organ-Interpretation, class of O. Latry and M. Bouvard; Harpsichord with Francoise Marmin), the Oberlin Conservatory (Artist Diploma, J.D.Christie), the Musikhochschule in Bayreuth (Church Music Diploma, Organ with H. Leuschner, Harpsichord with Oscar Milani, Piano with M. Wessel) and McGill University in Montreal (Doctor of Music, H.O.
 Ericsson, J. Grew and W. Porter).